faaabio1618/filippi.dev/tutorials/carrier-service-and-shopify-functions/index.markdown

   A: You must select the new service (a new service code) in the shipping profile every time you add one.
 If it still doesn't appear (which can sometimes happen), try removing the carrier service and re-adding it using the REST call.
 - Q: *Why does the checkout price remain the same despite me changing it?*
-  A: The carrier service response is cached.
+  A: The carrier service response is cached (who knows for how long 😊).
 Try using a different address.
 - Q: *Why can't I see the carrier service in the shipping profile?*
   A: Ensure the REST API provided a successful response and that you have an ID.
 You can use [this API](https://shopify.dev/docs/api/admin-rest/2023-10/resources/carrierservice#get-carrier-services) to check